Please use the quick links below to navigate to a specific topic:

 Due to prevailing winds, the FAA Air Traffic Control Tower can sometimes use the same runways for an extended period of time.
 At times one may notice a shift in the way airplanes fly over an area, and this is usually because the “flow” has changed and different runways are in use.

 Runway usage is primarily dictated by the prevailing winds, although it is important to note that winds aloft can vary in speed and direction from winds at ground level.
 During calm wind conditions and air traffic permitting, it is not uncommon for FAA Air Traffic Control to approve a pilot's request to depart in the opposite direction.
-This is done in accordance with FAA Order JO 7110.65X.
+This is done in accordance with the latest version of FAA Order JO 7110.65.

 The FAA and the pilot-in-command of each aircraft have sole jurisdiction and responsibility for flight paths.
 Accordingly, only the FAA has enforcement capability over these issues.
 The Chicago Department of Aviation has no authority or control over aircraft in flight.

 According to the FAA, helicopters have no minimum altitude requirements when weather, safety, and other air traffic permit.
 See Federal Aviation Regulations